CursorCult/SpecsFirst/README.md

 **When to use**

 - You want requirements to drive design and implementation, not trail them.
-- You keep finding “mystery behavior” with no written rationale.
+- You keep finding "mystery behavior" with no written rationale.
-- You want a clear map from intention → structure → code.
+- You want a clear map from intention -> structure -> code.

 **What it enforces**